 Polymyalgia rheumatica (PMR) is an inflammatory disease of the muscles that causes pain and stiffness in the hip, neck, or shoulder area.
-The cause is unknown, but polymyalgia rheumatica is the result of the body's immune system reacting against itself, known as an autoimmune response.
+The cause is unknown.
+But this disease is the result of the body's immune system reacting against itself.
+This is known as an autoimmune response.

 Polymyalgia rheumatica sometimes occurs along with a condition called giant cell arteritis (GCA), which causes symptoms such as headache, jaw pain, and loss of vision.

 Polymyalgia rheumatica is usually treated with corticosteroid medicine.
-This disease usually responds to treatment, with symptoms decreasing within weeks.
-Medicine may be needed for 1 to 2 years or more to prevent symptoms from returning.
+This disease usually responds to treatment, with symptoms decreasing in a few days.
+Medicine may be needed for 1 to 2 years or more to prevent symptoms from coming back.

 eMedicineHealth Medical Reference from Healthwise